jiku/react-burger-menu/README.md

 #### Open state

-You can control whether the sidebar is open or closed with the `isOpen` prop.
+You can control whether the menubar is open or closed with the `isOpen` prop.
 This is useful if you need to close the menu after a user clicks on an item in it, for example, or if you want to open the menu from some other button in addition to the standard burger icon.
 The default value is `false`.

 ``` javascript
 <Menu isOpen />